miketaylr/miketaylr.com-blog/_posts/2017-10-17-fast-click-more-like-thing-of-the-past-click.md

 (In that the `<select>` doesn't function at all if you're on Android, unless you're using Chrome Mobile.
 Just like middle school&mdash;trust me this analogy makes total sense, 7th grade was really hard for me and I'm still working through it, OK.)

-The issue here is a mixture of web standards interoperability failure (more on that in a second) and inability to predict the future by FastClick (more on that now).
+The issue here is the result of a web standards interoperability failure (more on that in a second, there's a happy ending I swear) and the inability to predict the future of the web platform and browsers by FastClick (more on that now).

 So if you don't know much about FastClick, or why it was so popular, put on 2012's "Now That's What I Call Music!
-Volume 44" to set the mood and read their [GitHub page][ghpage]
+Volume 44" to set the mood and read their [GitHub page][ghpage].

 <img src="https://miketaylr.com/posts/assets/music.png" style="border: 1px solid #ccc;" alt="Cover of Now Thats What I Call Music Volume 44 album">

 Back in 2012, when tapping on things in mobile browsers was slow (because browsers always had a 300ms delay between a `touchend` event and a `click` event), it was cool to use FastClick to make tapping on things fast.
 Noted [soda water critic][soda] Jake Archibald has a [good article on this][and] and how to get rid of it these days (tl;dr make your site's viewport mobile friendly).

-(Note: the article is a bit dated given that Firefox didn't support `touch-action: manipulation` when it was authored, but it [does now][mdn], so consider that another option.)
+(The article is a bit dated given that Firefox didn't support `touch-action: manipulation` when it was authored, but it [does now][mdn], so consider that another option.)

 OK, so.
 Anyways.
 The way this library works is to dispatch its own synthetic `click` event after a `touchend` event, without the 300ms delay.
 This is all great and fine for links.
 Things get trickier for inputs like `<select>`, because there's never really been a web standards way to programatically open them via JS.